George Fernandes: After the defence ministership

-Controversies
+Reception

 Support to secessionist groups in Sri Lanka

 Fernandes supported and endorsed many secessionist movements and groups.
 He was a long time supporter of the Liberation Tigers of Tamil Eelam (LTTE), an organisation which sought to create an independent state in the north and east of Sri Lanka.
 Before 1997, he organised a controversial public convention of pro-LTTE delegates in New Delhi.
 In July 1998, he reportedly prevented the Indian Navy from intercepting ships that were suspected of carrying illegal weapons to Tamil guerrilla groups.
 Fernandes was also a patron of the Fund Raising Committee backed by the LTTE, with an objective to help the 26 accused in the Rajiv Gandhi assassination case.
 The Sri Lankan government stated that, "the LTTE's biggest supporter in India is Defence Minister George Fernandes."
 He also expressed support for Tibetan refugees fighting for freedom against China, and Burmese pro-democratic rebel groups fighting against the military government in Myanmar.

-He revealed the infamous "Operation Leech" incident, which resulted in the capture of Arakan Army insurgents on one of India's islands in the Andaman Sea.
+He revealed the infamous "Operation Leech" incident, which resulted in the capture of Arakan Army insurgents in the Andaman and Nicobar Islands.
 He also fought for the welfare and release of anti-Burmese rebels held by the Indian Government.